neos/neos-development-collection/README.md

     imageUri = 'https://dummyimage.com/600x400/000/fff'

     #
-    # All lines between the <<<AFX ...
-AFX; are read as xml and
-    # converted to the fusion code below at parse time.
+    # The code the afx`...` is read as xml and converted to the fusion code below at parse time.
+    # Attention: Currently there is no way to escape closing-backticks inside the Expression.
     #
-    # Please note that the closing AFX; has to be the first element on its line
-    #
-    renderer = <<<AFX
+    renderer = afx`
        <div>
          <h1 @key="headline" class="headline">${props.title}</h1>
          <h2 @key="subheadline" class="subheadline" @if.hasSubtitle="${props.subtitle ? true : false}">${props.subtitle}</h2>
          <PackageFactory.AtomicFusion.AFX:Image @key="image" uri="${props.imageUri}" />
        </div>
-    AFX;
+    `
 }
 ```

-Will be transpiled, parsed and then cached as the following fusion-code
+Will be transpiled, parsed and then cached and evaluated as the following fusion-code

 ```
 prototype(PackageFactory.AtomicFusion.AFX:Example) < prototype(PackageFactory.AtomicFusion:Component) {